danfuzz/samizdat/doc/library-guide/Value.md

 help format values for more useful consumption.

-The type `Value` binds this to a function which returns a string consisting of the name and low-level identifier (e.g. a memory address) of the value.
+The type `Value` binds this to a function which returns a string consisting of the type name, name (result of call to `get_name()`), and low-level identifier (e.g. a memory address) of the value.
 Various of the core types override this to provide more useful information.

 **Note:** In general, it is a bad idea to use this function for any purpose other than temporary debugging code.